LogoOsome

 What Is the Certificate of Residence (COR)?

 The Certificate of Residence is an official document issued by the Inland Revenue Authority of Singapore (IRAS) that certifies an individual or company's residency status in Singapore, crucial for citizenship application.
 It serves as proof that the holder is a tax resident in Singapore and is eligible to claim benefits under the various tax treaties that Singapore has signed with other countries.
-This document is highly sought after by both individuals and companies seeking to reduce their tax liabilities and optimize their international tax planning strategies.
+This document is highly sought after by both individuals and companies seeking to reduce their tax liabilities and optimise their international tax planning strategies.

 Advantages and Disadvantages of Having COR